 Asociación Cubana de Limitados Físicos-Motores (The Cuban Disabled Association)

 Cuban organisation that lobbies for accessibility and disability rights, with a focus on the mobility-impaired.
-The association is a member of the Disabled Peoples' International (DPI), and is probably the best contact for travellers with disabilities heading to Cuba.
+The association is a member of Disabled Peoples' International (DPI), and is probably the best contact for PwDs heading to Cuba.